tommai78101/Multiplier/README.md

 **Known Issue:** Multiplayer Mode and Singleplayer Mode may have hidden bugs due to game engine rewrite.
 **Known Issue:** TODO messages are scattered through the scenes.
 They are there to remind me of what to do, and will be removed once the scenes are completed.

+### - v0.4.1-unet:

+​* Simulation now reflects upon game metrics correctly.
+* Now takes into account how many sessions in the simulation.

 ### - v0.4-unet:

 * Polished the UIs further.